nipunthathsara/ballerina-observability-guide/README.md

 Consider a real-world use case of a travel agency that arranges complete tours for users.
 A tour package includes airline ticket reservation, hotel room reservation and car rental.
 Therefore, the travel agency service requires communicating with other necessary back-ends.
 Those back-ends query their databases to retrieve information of availability of their services.

 Travel Agency service communicates with multiple services.
 All three external services (airline reservation, hotel reservation and car rental) contain multiple resources.
 The travel agency service checks these resources in parallel to select the best-suited resource for each requirement.
 Each associated service then queries their database for the availability and information of their services.
 For example, the travel agency service checks three different airways in parallel and selects the airway with the lowest cost.
 Similarly, it checks several hotels in parallel and selects the closest one to the client's preferred location.
+Travel agency service initiates the service chain.
+It communicates with other services and they query their databases to retrieve data.
 The following diagram illustrates this use case.

 ![alt text](/images/parallel-service-orchestration.svg)